Peter-The-Great/Aantekeningen-Csharp/Advanced/Delegates.md

         // create an instance of delegate by passing method name myDelegate d = new myDelegate(calculateSum);

-        // calling calculateSum() using delegate
+        // calling calculateSum(5,6) using delegate
         int result = d(5, 6);

+        //11
         Console.WriteLine(result);
     }
 }